 Shareholder Resolutions and Animal Testing

-PETA’s first shareholder resolutions in 1987 targeted cosmetics and household-product manufacturers that conducted animal tests.
-In 2006, PETA’s Give the Animals 5 resolutions called upon companies to replace five commonly used animal tests with validated, internationally approved non-animal methods.
-With the support of our members, PETA has since filed shareholder resolutions covering many animal testing issues with dozens of companies, including the following chemical and pharmaceutical giants:
+PETA’s first shareholder resolutions, in 1987, targeted cosmetics and household-product manufacturers that conducted animal tests.
+Since then, with the support of our members, we’ve filed shareholder resolutions covering many other animal-testing issues with dozens of companies.

-- Implementing a large computational toxicology program that saved tens of thousands of animals from government-mandated testing
+- Implementing large computational toxicology programs that spare the lives of tens of thousands of animals in government-mandated testing

-- Investing in a non-animal method for testing nanomaterials, thus saving large numbers of animals from being used
+- Investing in a non-animal method for testing inhalation toxicity, preventing large numbers of animals from being used

-- Inviting PETA scientists to speak to local toxicology chapters about the use of primates in experiments and the ethics of using animals in testing
+- Inviting PETA scientists to speak to local toxicology chapters about animals testing